mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 ---
 path: '/vscode-extension'
-date: '2019-01-27T20:00'
+date: '2019-01-30T20:00'
 title: 'Creating a VS Code extension'
 ---

-Where I work we have become a bit particular about making our code line up vertically in the import sections and when declaring some objects so that it looks nice and neat!
-My colleague commented that it would be nice if there was an extension for VS Code that would do the alignment for us so I made one (I suspect that this was his plan all along!).
+Where I work we have become quite particular about making our code line up vertically in the import sections and when declaring some objects, so that it looks nice and neat!
+My colleague commented that it would be nice if there was an extension for VS Code that would do the alignment for us, so I made one, and I suspect that this was his plan all along!.

 The full code can be found on [my Github](https://github.com/mthorning/align-vertically), I will explain the steps I took to create it below.